Laknath1996/oldweb/_pages/01_Home.md

 permalink: /home/
 ---

-*I'm an inquisitive individual who aspires to become a part of a research environment that explores how our brains can inspire machine intelligence, vision, cognition and locomotion.
-I possess a keen interest towards machine learning and signal processing coupled with their applications in areas including, but not limited to, neuroengineering, computational neuroscience, and medical imaging.*
+*I'm an inquisitive individual who aspires to become a part of a research environment that explores how our brains can inspire machines, in terms of learning, reasoning, vision, and motor planning.
+Also, I am passionate about improving technologies that enables us to,*

+* *probe complex brain structures and functions*,
+* *interface with the nervous system*
+* *delineate the neurodegenerative disease mechanisms*

 <div style="text-align: center"><img src="{{site.url}}/images/me1.png" width="200" height="200" /></div>